-Figure 8 shows the average path length.
-It indicates that strategy 3 and 5 provide shorter paths than other strategies.
+Figure 7 shows the average path length when the nodes have global knowledge of the network.
+This means that every node is able to find the best path to reach its destination.
+In particular, we can observe that for N{max} set to 50 friends all the strategies perform around the same; however, if we reduce the number of friends allowed, some differences emerge: strategies 3 and 5 provide shorter paths than the others.
 This is due to the fact that these strategies manage to create many long distance relationships.
-On the other hand, strategy 4 has the worst performance for the exact opposite reason: nodes are too close to be a clique and have difficulties reaching other nodes; similar reasons hold also for strategy 1 and 2.
+On the other hand, strategy 4 has the worst performance for the exact opposite reason: nodes are too close to create a clique, i.e., a subset of nodes with a full mesh topology, and have difficulties reaching other nodes; similar reasons also hold for strategies 1 and 2.